image-charts/documentation/docs/bubble-charts.md

 The bubble chart is designed to visually convey three or four dimensions of data.
 This means your data needs to have at least three fields on your record that you’ll want to convey graphically all at once.
 This could be a date field (x-axis), a cost figure (y-axis), and the ROI of the project (bubble size).

-Each series describe a set of bubble, and each bubble is defined by a `x` value, `y` value and an optional `r` radius.
+Each series describe a set of bubbles, and each bubble is defined by a `x` value, `y` value and an optional `r` radius.

 ## Chart Types

-There are a variety of line charts that you can create.
-Specify a line chart with the following syntax:
+There are a variety of bubble charts that you can create.
+Specify a bubble chart with the following syntax:

 #### Syntax